-On April 22, 2013, Cyberfone Acquisition Corp. ("Cyberfone Acquisition Corp."), a Texas corporation and our newly formed wholly owned subsidiary entered into a merger agreement (the "Cyberfone Agreement") with Cyberfone Systems LLC, a Texas limited liability company ("Cyberfone Systems"), TechDev Holdings LLC ("TechDev") and The Spangenberg Family Foundation for the Benefit of Children's Healthcare and Education ("Spangenberg Foundation").
-TechDev and Spangenberg Foundation owned 100% of the membership interests of Cyberfone Systems (collectively, the 'Cyberfone Sellers").
+On April 22, 2013, CyberFone Acquisition Corp. ("CyberFone Acquisition Corp."), a Texas corporation and our newly formed wholly owned subsidiary entered into a merger agreement (the "CyberFone Agreement") with CyberFone Systems LLC, a Texas limited liability company ("CyberFone Systems"), TechDev Holdings LLC ("TechDev") and The Spangenberg Family Foundation for the Benefit of Children's Healthcare and Education ("Spangenberg Foundation").
+TechDev and Spangenberg Foundation owned 100% of the membership interests of CyberFone Systems (collectively, the 'CyberFone Sellers'").

-Cyberfone Systems owns a foundational patent portfolio that includes claims that provide specific transactional data processing, telecommunications, network and database inventions, including financial transactions.
+CyberFone Systems owns a foundational patent portfolio that includes claims that provide specific transactional data processing, telecommunications, network and database inventions, including financial transactions.
 The portfolio, which has a large and established licensing base, consists of ten United States patents and 27 foreign patents and one patent pending.
 The patent rights that cover digital communications and data transaction processing are foundational to certain applications in the wireless, telecommunications, financial and other industries.
-IPNavigation Group LLC ("IP Nav"), a company founded by Erich Spangenberg and associated with the Cyberfone Sellers will continue to support and manage the portfolio of patents and retain a contingent participation interest in all recoveries.
-IP Nav provides patent monetization and support services under an existing agreement with Cyberfone Systems.
+IP Navigation Group LLC ("IP Nav"), a company founded by Erich Spangenberg and associated with the CyberFone Sellers will continue to support and manage the portfolio of patents and retain a contingent participation interest in all recoveries.
+IP Nav provides patent monetization and support services under an existing agreement with CyberFone Systems.

-Pursuant to the terms of the Cyberfone Agreement, Cyberfone Systems merged with and into Cyberfone Acquisition Corp with Cyberfone Systems surviving the merger as our wholly owned subsidiary.
-We (i) issued 6,000,000 shares of common stock to the Cyberfone Sellers, (ii) paid the Cyberfone Sellers \$500,000 cash and (iii) issued a \$500,000 promissory note to TechDev (the "Note").
-The Note is non-interest bearing and becomes due June 22, 2013, subject to acceleration in the event of default.
-We may prepay the Note at any time without premium or penalty.
+Pursuant to the terms of the CyberFone Agreement, CyberFone Systems merged with and into CyberFone Acquisition Corp with CyberFone Systems surviving the merger as our wholly owned subsidiary.
+We (i) issued 461,538 post-split (6,000,000 pre-split) shares of common stock to the CyberFone Sellers, (ii) paid the CyberFone Sellers \$500,000 cash and (iii) issued a \$500,000 promissory note to TechDev (the "Note").
+On June 21, 2013, we paid \$500,000 to TechDev in satisfaction of the note.